Mariann Fercsik is a Hungarian -British photographer based in London.

 She combines stills and portraits to depict the mood of the stories for which she uses her analogue medium format camera.

-She was shortlisted to Jerwood Award, to Joan Wakelin Bursary, was nominated to "Y We Share" documentary award and was a jury member for the International acclaimed Fine Art Photography Award.
+She was shortlisted to Jerwood Award, and to the Joan Wakelin Bursary, and was nominated to "Y We Share" documentary award.
+She acted as a jury member for the internationally acclaimed Fine Art Photography Award in 2020, 2021.

-Her narratives have been published in BeeCulture USA, The BIG Issue Australia, Geographical Magazine, Smith Journal Australia, Independent On Sunday, RPS, C-41 Italy, to name a few.
+Her narratives have been published in BeeCulture USA, The BIG Issue Australia, Geographical Magazine, Smith Journal Australia, Independent On Sunday, RPS, C-41 Italy, and her work was exhibited in London, (Christies Auction H) Budapest, and Wien in Knoll Gallery.

 She is available for commissions.